 - 1.5 Actions of the Board as Trustee.
 Authority delegated by the Board of Regents in these Rules and Regulations includes actions that may be taken by the Board in its capacity as trustee of any trust to the extent such delegation is permitted by law. - 1.6 Power to Establish Policies.
 No employee of the U. T. System or any of the institutions, as an individual or as a member of any association or agency, has the power to bind the System or any of the institutions unless such power has been officially conferred in advance by the Board of Regents.
-Any action which attempts to change the policies or otherwise bind the System or any of the institutions, taken by any individual or any association or agency, shall be of no effect whatsoever until the proposed action has been approved by the president of an institution concerned, if any, the appropriate Executive Vice Chancellor, and the Chancellor, and ratified by the Board.

-Sec.
-2 Delegation

-- 2.1 - 1 Compliance with Special Instructions.
+Any action which attempts to change the policies or otherwise bind the System or any of the institutions, taken by any individual or any association or agency, shall be of no effect whatsoever until the proposed action has been approved by the president of an institution concerned, if any, the appropriate Executive Vice Chancellor, and the Chancellor, and ratified by the Board. - Sec.
+2 Delegation - 2.1 Compliance with Special Instructions.
 All authority to execute and deliver contracts, agreements, and other documents is subject to these Rules and Regulations and compliance with all applicable laws and special instructions or guidelines issued by the Chancellor, an Executive Vice Chancellor, and/or the Vice Chancellor and General Counsel.
+Special instructions or guidelines by the Chancellor, an Executive Vice Chancellor, an Executive Vice Chancellor, or the Vice Chancellor and General Counsel.
 Special instructions or guidelines by the Chancellor, an Executive Vice Chancellor, or the Vice Chancellor and General Counsel may include without limitation instructions concerning reporting requirements; standard clauses or provisions; ratification or prior approval by the Board of Regents or the appropriate Executive Vice Chancellor; review and approval by the Office of General Counsel; and recordkeeping.